raduchiriac/raduchiriac.github.io/_posts/2015-04-10-grunt-for-browserify.md

 `connect` task uses the `connect-livereload` package to start a mirrored server on a different port and watch for file changes.
 Your HTTP server will have it’s root in the *dist/* folder.

 We are finally ready to run our Gruntfile main task, *serve*.
 Go to your terminal and type `grunt serve`.
-Your web app is currently running port 8080, files were just being bundled and are currently watched for updates.
+Your web application is currently running port 8080, files were just being bundled and are currently watched for updates.
 Live reload acts as a middleware and the browser will automagically reload with the new files.

 #### To conclude